Breeds

 Navigating Social Needs

 Separation anxiety management proves crucial.
-Start with short absences using crate training and engaging toys.
+Begin with brief absences and crate training and interesting toys.
 Gradually increase alone time while maintaining consistent routines.
-Many owners find background noise like talk radio helps ease stress.
+Background noise such as talk radio is something that many owners have found helps them to relieve stress.

 Health Considerations and Preventative Care